A survey and taxonomy of loss functions in machine learning: Generative losses

+The forward diffusion process adds Gaussian noise to the data over $T$ time steps, transforming it into pure noise.
+The reverse diffusion process then uses a neural network to learn the conditional probabilities of each time step, gradually denoising the data to reconstruct the original input.

-Given a data point $\vec{x_0}$ sampled from a real data distribution $q(\vec{x})$.
-The forward process aims to add a small noise iteratively $T$ times.
-For every data point $\vec{x_0}$ the process produces a sequence of noisy samples $\vec{x_1}, \cdots, \vec{x_T}$.
-The noise distributions is usually chosen to be Gaussian.
-Because the forecast of probability density at time $t$ is only dependent on the immediate predecessor at time $t-1$, the conditional probability density can be calculated as:
+\paragraph{Forward diffusion process} Given a data point $\mathbf{x}_0$ sampled from a real data distribution $q(\mathbf{x})$, the forward process adds small amounts of Gaussian noise iteratively $T$ times, resulting in a sequence of noisy samples $\mathbf{x}_1, \cdots, \mathbf{x}_T$.
+The noise distribution is Gaussian, and because the forecasted probability density at time $t$ depends only on the previous state $t-1$, the conditional probability density is:

-With a $\beta_t \in (0,1)$ is a hyperparameter that can be taken as constant or variable and $t \in [1,T]$.
-As $T \rightarrow \infty, \vec{x_T}$ becomes a pure Gaussian distribution.
-We can only sample the new states of the system using the gradient of the density function in Markov Chain updates, according to stochastic gradient Langevin dynamics~\cite{welling2011bayesian}.
-The following formula can then be employed to calculate the sampling of a new data point at time $t$ with a step size $\delta$ dependent on the prior point at time $t-1$:

-when $T \to \infty, \boldsymbol{\epsilon} \to 0$ equals to the true probability density $p(\vec{x})$.
-The forward step does not require training a neural network; it only requires an iterative process for adding random Gaussian noises to the original data distribution.